-Electronic drums have become an integral part of the drumming community.
-And for you to get the sound and all the cool features, you need the best drum module.
+The electronic drum has become an integral part of the drumming community.
+And for you to get the sound and all the cool features, you need the best electronic drum module.

 Drummers are finding e-drum kits more useful today more than ever.
 It is all because of the benefits they carry.